Transformers are Inherently Succinct

 We now study how succinctly transformers can represent languages compared to standard models from formal language theory.
 We first compare transformers to LTL.
-One indication that transformers may be more succinct than LTL comes from \cref{thm:UHAT-emptiness}, which shows that the non-emptiness problem for UHATs is $\EXPSPACE$-complete, whereas for LTL the corresponding problem is known to be $\PSPACE$-complete.
-The following result shows that this exponential gap also manifests in terms of succinctness.
+One suggestion that transformers may be more succinct than LTL comes from \zcref{thm:UHAT-emptiness}, which shows that the non-emptiness problem for UHATs is $\EXPSPACE$-complete, whereas for LTL the corresponding problem is known to be $\PSPACE$-complete.
+The following result shows that this exponential gap is also manifested in terms of the formalisms' respective succinctness.